davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.3.4
+* Streets and Alleys now has two optional temporary storage piles for putting a single card in.
+This makes a difficult game slightly easier.

 ## v1.3.3
 * Switched the hosting domain to cardgames.mcglashan.net